 Further credits include Arturo in Lucia di Lammermoor (Pacific Opera Victoria), the title role in Werther (Chautauqua Institution), Camille in The Merry Widow (Newfoundland Symphony), Alfred in Die Fledermaus (Guelph Symphony) and Rinuccio in Gianni Schicchi (Opera on the Avalon).

-Mr. McCausland was a finalist and winner of the Canadian Encouragement Award at the 2015 George London Singing Competition and also a semi-finalist in the 2015 Montreal International Music Competition.
+Mr. McCausland was a finalist and winner of the Canadian Encouragement Award at the 2015 George London Singing Competition and a semi-finalist in both the 2015 Montreal International Music Competition and 2019 Hans Gabor Belvedere International Singing Competition.